 BA with Honours in Politics

-In the honours program, Politics students have the opportunity to undertake more intensive and extensive coursework and to produce an original piece of scholarly activity in the form of an honours thesis.
+In the honours program, Politics students have the opportunity to undertake more intensive and extensive coursework and to produce an original piece of scholarly research in the form of an honours thesis.

 - Completion of the Arts Core

 - Completion of the Politics Passport in each year of your degree

 - 120 total credit hours of which 60 credit hours must be from Politics

 - 6h in each of the four streams (Canadian Politics, Comparative Politics, International Relations, and Political Theory)

 - 36h in 2000, 3000 and 4000 level Politics courses (Note that in addition to the four streams noted above, there are also Non-Stream and Cross-Listed courses that can count towards your honours in Politics)